 Not so long ago, a busy web server might be expected to handle thousands of requests.
 And if it went down for awhile, few people were seriously inconvenienced.
 Today it's a much different story.
-Busy servers are expected to handle millions of requests a day, 24 hours a day, 7 days a week.
+Busy servers are expected to handle hundreds of millions of requests a day, 24 hours a day, 7 days a week.
 Slow response times and downtimes cost money, jobs, and business.

-Our aim in 18-845 is to understand the research issues involved in providing scalable and secure Internet services.
-The general research area we will be studying is system-level software services.
+Our aim in 18-845 is to understand the technology and research issues involved in providing scalable Internet services.
+The general research area we will be studying is system-level software services that run inside large data centers.
 We will study the techniques for building services, trying to gain a deep understanding of the advantages and disadvantages of the various approaches.
 We will place particular emphasis on how to measure and evaluate the effectiveness of various approaches.